Major Depressive Disorder, Adult

 Trouble thinking clearly or making decisions.

-Thoughts of suicide or thoughts of harming others.
+Thoughts of suicide or harming others.

 Severe symptoms of this condition may include:

-Psychotic depression.This may include false beliefs, or delusions.
+Psychotic depression.This may include false beliefs or delusions.
 It may also include seeing, hearing, tasting, smelling, or feeling things that are not real (hallucinations).

 Chronic depression or persistent depressive disorder.
 This is low-level depression that lasts for at least 2 years.